JamesKyburz/leveldb-mount/readme.markdown

 Note if no credentials are given the repl is not available.

+# client

+browserifying this module gives you a client

+see examples

 # routes
 routes.js using [http-hash] (but can use router of choice)
 ```javascript